Softorage/Softorage/content/software/balenaetcher.md

 ---
 title: "balenaEtcher"

-description: "A free and open-source utility used for writing image files such as .iso and .img files, as well as zipped folders onto storage media to create live SD cards and USB flash drives"
+description: "balenaEtcher is a free and open-source utility used for writing image files such as .iso and .img files, as well as zipped folders onto storage media to create live SD cards and USB flash drives"

 image: "https://cdn.statically.io/img/img.softorage.com/software-logo/balenaetcher.png?h=64"